beli-sk/pipeflow/README.md

 -----

 A command line tool that forwards data from standard input to standard output and shows total count and flow rate.
-Can be plugged in a pipe like

-    bzip2 -c file | pipeflow > file.bz2

-See examples for more use cases.

 Intended audience: unix/linux systems administrators, developers, those who use the command line.